Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 Today, the ITIL service framework has gained momentum.
 ITIL provides significant guidance for developing, maintaining, and improving IT services, which makes it particularly useful for designing any type of NOC operation.
 ITIL has proven effective in a variety of applications and industries, thereby making the need for separate standards for enterprises and service providers largely obsolete.

-ITIL is a widely used framework that is useful in achieving the ISO 20000 certification.
-It provides best practices to follow when delivering technology support services as well as the flexibility to include your organization’s custom procedures under its umbrella of life cycle stages.
+ITIL is a widely used framework useful in achieving ISO 20000 certification.
+It provides best practices for delivering technology support services and allows you to include your organization’s custom procedures under its umbrella of life cycle stages.

 To use the framework, get everyone in your organization trained and involved in the process.
 You might try prioritizing implementing the framework in areas of your operation that challenge you the most before moving on to others to ease into it.